Founder & Director

 I love helping clients to improve their life by taking control of their own eating and health.
 As I began to specialise more in the areas I am passionate about, such as food intolerances and gut symptoms, I realised that all clients deserved to work with a dietitian that has a passion and expertise in their field.
 And of course dietitians do best when they get a chance to focus on what they love to do and what they do best!

 So my focus has changed to create an environment that provides those two things: I am now focused on creating a team of dietitians each with their own area of passion and expertise.

 As Director of Newtown Nutrition I’m excited to have the opportunity to work with such a talented team of dietitians, to help them offer our clients the best support in their area of specialty.

-Liz is not currently working with clients, but has supported thousands of clients, both local and from afar via Skype, with extensive expertise in:
+Liz has supported thousands of clients, both local and from afar via Skype, and has extensive experience in helping people with:

 - Gut issues: Irritable Bowel Syndrome (IBS), food intolerances, FODMAPs, abnormal bowel habits, Inflammatory Bowel Disease, diverticular disease etc.

 - Food chemical intolerance / FAILSAFE diet / RPAH Elimination diet (for range of symptoms involving the skin, respiratory, nervous, digestive systems etc.)

 - Food allergies

 - Coeliac disease